 OK thanks

-"Visiting Edinburgh is an experience rich in culture and history.
-Step back in time as you explore the historic Royal Mile where St Giles' Cathedral, Mary King’s Close, and the Palace of Holyrood reveal the city’s intriguing past, or relax in the Princes Street Gardens after a day of high street shopping with views of Edinburgh Castle reigning over the city."
+"Visiting the capital city of Scotland, Edinburgh is an experience rich in culture and history.
+Step back in time as you explore the historic Royal Mile where St Giles' Cathedral, Mary King’s Close, and the Palace of Holyrood reveal the city’s intriguing past or relax in the Princes Street Gardens after a day of high street shopping with views of Edinburgh Castle reigning over the city."

 Edinburgh at a glance